anyahui120/Coursera-Crawler/README.md

 	    You can see an API link "https://www.coursera.org/api/openCourseMemberships.v1/?q=findByUser&userId=XXX", your userid is "XXX".

-	<4> "filePath" is the path to save the data you crawled.
+	<4> "filePath" is the path to save the data you crawled(Choose or make your preferred saving path).

-        When you login, you will see "My Courses", including "Last Active" and "Inactive".

-	<5> "activeCoursePageNum" is the maximum pages of your "Last Active" courses you want to crawl.
+	<5> "activeCoursePageNum" is the maximum pages of your "Last Active" courses you want to crawl.(When you login, you will see "My Courses", including "Last Active" and "Inactive".)

 	<6> "inactiveCoursePageNum" is the maximum pages of your "Inactive" courses you want to crawl.